AnuragS202/AnuragS202/README.md

 # Hi there, I'm Anurag 👋

 Welcome to my GitHub profile!
-I'm a passionate developer with a love for creating innovative solutions and exploring new technologies.
+I'm a passionate developer who loves creating innovative solutions and exploring new technologies.
 Here's a bit about me:

 ## 🚀 About Me